Regional seat of government: After the Civil Defence Corps

 The situation in Scotland remained the same.
 By the 1970s, the risk of war had receded dramatically, and Britain had been forced to devalue the pound, so this network was reduced to a care-and-maintenance basis only.
 There was no new construction and no renovation of surplus military accommodation.
 Investment in communications was almost negligible, and in the event of a nuclear war, the infrastructure would have been largely useless.

 The coming to power of Margaret Thatcher in 1979 led to the last hurrah of UK civil defence.
 A review in 1980 called for the network to be recast as Regional Government Headquarters (RGHQ), which would be equipped with up-to-date communications and either based on the existing SRCs or housed in completely new accommodation.
 The programme was slow to start however, and three new sites, carried on again in complete secrecy, were not completed until the 1980s with only a few years to go before the end of the Cold War made civil defence entirely redundant.

-Last phase of Cold War
+Last phase of the Cold War

 The final shape of secret dispersed regional government in the UK was: